D-D-Read/KanPi/docs/Research/CAN-Bus-System.md

 - **CANopen**: Commonly used in industrial and automation environments.
 - **J1939**: Used in heavy-duty vehicles and machinery for diagnostics and control.
 - **ISO 11898**: Defines the CAN standard including data link layer and physical layer specifications.

-## Significance of CAN Bus in Automotive Diagnostics
-The CAN bus system is fundamental to modern automotive diagnostics and electronic control, offering a reliable method for ECUs to communicate critical operational data.
-This system simplifies vehicle wiring, improves functionality and reliability, and supports advanced features such as:
-- **Real-Time Monitoring**: Enables continuous monitoring of vehicle systems for performance and safety.
-- **Diagnostics**: Facilitates the identification and troubleshooting of issues through diagnostic messages and codes.
-- **Vehicle Control Systems**: Supports complex functions like anti-lock braking systems (ABS), engine control units (ECUs), and advanced driver-assistance systems (ADAS).

-## Conclusion
-The CAN bus system is a cornerstone of modern vehicle electronics, enabling sophisticated control and diagnostics while reducing complexity.
-Its robustness, coupled with the ability to operate in electrically noisy environments, makes it an indispensable technology in the automotive industry and beyond.